judemont/DarkWrite/README.md

 - **End-to-End encryption [WIP]**: Planned support for secure key exchange and message confidentiality between sender and receiver.

 ## Security
-- **Undetectable steganography**: DarkWrite uses advanced steganography techniques to be undetectable by steganalysis tools¹.
+- **Steganography with obfuscation**: DarkWrite uses LSB combined with obfuscation to help evade detection by steganalysis tools¹.
-- **Secure encryption**: DarkWrite uses the AES-256 encryption algorithm, known to be one of the most secure to date.
+- **Military-Grade Encryption**: Messages are encrypted using **AES-256-GCM**, one of the most secure encryption algorithms available today.

 > ¹ DarkWrite's steganography has not been detected by any of the steganography detection tools I have had the opportunity to try (with or without encryption).